Nandhakumar-SF4686/Open-and-save-PDF-files-from-and-to-local-device-storage-in-.NET-MAUI/README.md

 We hope you enjoyed learning how to open and save PDF files from and to local device storage using .NET-MAUI PDF Viewer.

-Refer to our [.NET MAUI PDF Viewer�s feature tour](https://www.syncfusion.com/maui-controls/maui-pdf-viewer) page to learn about its other groundbreaking feature representations.
+Refer to our [.NET MAUI PDF Viewer's feature tour](https://www.syncfusion.com/maui-controls/maui-pdf-viewer) page to learn about its other groundbreaking feature representations.
 You can also explore our [.NET MAUI PDF Viewer Documentation](https://help.syncfusion.com/maui/pdf-viewer/getting-started) to understand how to present and manipulate data.

 For current customers, check out our .NET MAUI components on the [License and Downloads](https://www.syncfusion.com/sales/teamlicense) page.
 If you are new to Syncfusion, try our 30-day [free trial](https://www.syncfusion.com/downloads/maui) to explore our .NET MAUI PDF Viewer and other .NET MAUI components.